-Once you have calculated the number of 4K records for the checkpoint, use Table 51 on page 209 to determine the number of tracks or cylinders on DASD, and round up to the nearest whole number.
+When you have calculated the number of 4K records for the checkpoint, use Table 51 to determine the number of tracks or cylinders on DASD, and round up to the nearest whole number.

 Table 51.
 Number of 4K Records per Track and Cylinder for Various DASD Devices